WoahKenny/Golem/README.md

 ### Installing Dependencies

 In your terminal run `npm install` to install required dependecies.
-If you get a line of code that says `found vulnerability...run audit fix` please do so.
+If you get [this line of code](https://i.imgur.com/i4pzWqth.jpg) run `npm audit fix`.

 ### Start the bot